+- Big events

 - Child abuse

 - Climate change

 - Corruption

 - Crime

+- Cronyism/Nepotism/Patronage

 - Domestic violence

 - Education

+- Gender discrimination

 - Homelessness

 - Youth disengagement

+- Labor accidents/Illegal labor markets

 - Migration flows of refugees

 - Natural disasters

+- Obesity/Alcoholism/Drug addiction

 - Poverty

+- Public-Private Partnerships

 - Social cohesion

 - Societal aging

 - Terrorism

 - Unemployment

 - Urban traffic congestion

-Papers format and Key-dates
+Papers format, Key-dates and Publication opportunities

-- Submitted manuscripts will be written according to the following characteristics: - ✓ Character: Times-New-Roman, 12 - ✓ Abstract length: Max 120 words - ✓ Key-words: Max 5 items - ✓ Maximum paper length: 7000 words - ✓ Footnotes at the bottom of each page (please limit the use of footnotes) - Citations: preferably in the body of the paper.
-Please use the following standard (Osborne S. 2016, p. ...) - References: at the end of the paper, according to the following standard: Osborne S. (2016).
+- Submitted manuscripts will be written according to the following characteristics:

+- ✓ Character: Times-New-Roman, 12

+- ✓ Abstract length: Max 120 words

+- ✓ Key-words: Max 5 items

+- ✓ Maximum paper length: 7000 words

+- ✓ Footnotes at the bottom of each page (please limit the use of footnotes)

+- Citations: preferably in the body of the paper.
+Please use the following standard (Osborne S. 2016, p. ...) - ✓ References: at the end of the paper, according to the following standard: Osborne S. (2016).
 Public management research over the decades: What are we writing about?, Public Management Review, 19, 2, p.
-109-113. - Completed manuscripts are due by May 21st 2018, and must be submitted to bianchi.carmine@gmail.com. - By July 2nd authors will be given notice on the acceptance of their submitted papers, reviewed by a double-blind refereeing process. - By September 10th, accepted full papers will have to be resubmitted by the authors, based on the suggestions from the referees.
+109-113. - A first draft of the full paper is due by May 21st 2018, and must be submitted to bianchi.carmine@gmail.com. - By July 2nd authors will be given notice on the acceptance of their submitted papers, reviewed by a double-blind refereeing process. - By September 10th, accepted papers will be resubmitted by the authors, based on the suggestions from the referees.